 Detoxification or detox is the process that removes a drug’s toxins from the body and is usually the first step towards treating a drug addiction.
 The around the clock attention, and access to appropriate medication, of a residential treatment plan is often the best course of action.
+There are plenty of detox facilities available to you throughout the U.K and we can help find the right one.
 For certain drug addictions home detox can also prove highly beneficial.

 What are the effects of detox?

 Drugs and alcohol are brain depressants that suppress the brain’s production of neurotransmitters.
 When a person stops using these substances the brain produces a surge of adrenaline that causes drug withdrawal symptoms.
 A detox programmes in a drug or alcohol rehab ensures your treatment is carried out by professionals.